Cyb3rHacks/SpoofingMadeEasy/README.md

 ### Downlaoding MITMF module

-Before you try and launch an attack, you will need to download the MITMF module:
+Before you try and launch an attack, you will need to download the MITMF module so select option 1:

 ```
-Give an example
+1 #> Install MITMF                 #Install Man In The Middle Framework
 ```

-### And coding style tests

-Explain what these tests test and why
+### Changing the DNS records - redirecting domains and IP addresses

+This option will allow you to edit the mitmf.conf file and change the IP addresses and domains you wish to DNS spoof:

+Select Option 2
 ```
-Give an example
+2 #> Change DNS records            #Change websites that the target will be redirected to
 ```

 ## Deployment